-- i.
-The School has a large investment in the use of ICT which is used to the benefit of all groups and service users. - ii.
+- vi.
+The Policy also takes into account the creation, management, processing and sharing of information.
+Therefore, this is an information security policy which incorporates use of ICT (hardware and software), electronic communication (Email, telephone and fax) and issues relating to the storage and use of data, including confidential information. - vii.
+The use of E-mail using Microsoft Office 365 or Google Apps for Education are the subject of a separate policy. - viii.
+The School has a large investment in the use of ICT which is used to the benefit of all groups and service users. - ix.
 In many areas of work the use of ICT is vital and must be protected from any form of disruption or loss of service.
 It is therefore essential that the availability, integrity and confidentiality of all ICT systems and data are maintained at a level which is appropriate for the School's needs.

-3. Policy Objectives
+2. Policy Objectives

 - i.
 The policy has three main objectives, to ensure that all of the School's assets; staff, pupil's equipment and data are adequately protected against any action that could adversely affect the ICT services required to conduct the School's business, and the accuracy and confidentiality of information held. - ii.
-To ensure that all staff are aware of and fully comply with all relevant legislation.
+To ensure that all staff are aware of and fully comply with all relevant legislation. - iii.

-iii.
 To create and maintain within all groups and departments a level of awareness of the need for ICT and information security to be an integral part of day to day operations and the responsibility of all staff to comply with this and other relevant policies.

-4. Responsibilities
+3. Responsibilities

 - i.
 All users of ICT systems are required to formally acknowledge receipt of the ICT Security Policy and that they have read and understood its content. - ii.
 All users of ICT systems are required to formally acknowledge receipt of the network acceptable use policy and that they have read and understood its content. - iii.
 ICT and information security is the responsibility of the School as a whole and consequently a responsibility of all members of staff and other authorised users.
 The policy has been approved and adopted by the Chief Executive. - iv.
-All providers and users of ICT services must ensure the security, integrity, confidentiality and availability of all data the y create, process or use.
+All providers and users of ICT services must ensure the security, integrity, confidentiality and availability of all data they create, process or use.

-5. Violations
+4. Violations

 - i.
 ICT and information security is viewed seriously by the School and any breach of this policy could lead to appropriate action being taken against those who commit such a breach.
 Violations will be addressed under appropriate procedures and may include the Disciplinary Procedure. - ii.
 Violations of this Policy will include, but are not limited to, any act which: - iii.
-Exposes the School to actual or potential monetaryloss through the compromise of ICT security; - iv.
+Exposes the School to actual or potential monetary loss through the compromise of ICT security; - iv.
 Involves the creation, processing or use of any data found to be inaccurate or invalid; - v.
 Involves the accessing, creation, processing or use of any data by unauthorised users; - vi.
-Involves the disclosure of confidential and/or personal information, the unauthorised use of corporate data and/or the sending of defamatory information; - vii.
-Involves the creation, use, downloading or transmitting of any data or other material for illicit purposes, which may include violation of any law, regulation, or any reporting requirement of any law enforcement or gover nment body. - viii.
+Involves the disclosure of confidential and/ or personal information, the unauthorised use of corporate data and/or the sending of defamatory information; - vii.
+Involves the creation, use, downloading or transmitting of any data or other material for illicit purposes, which may include violation of any law, regulation, or any reporting requirement of any law enforcement or government body. - viii.
 Involves unauthorised modification, installation or use of software, or the modification, installation or use of unauthorised software - ix.
 Any individual who has knowledge of a violation of this ICT & Information Security Policy must report that violation immediately to the school head teacher or school governing body.

-6. Network Access
+5. Network Access